ArriveCan : everything you need to know

 - Your port of entry or your flight number, arrival airport and airline used

-- The purpose of your trip (Unfortunately, your road trip in Canada alone is not a valid reason for travel these days. )
+- The purpose of your trip (Since September 7th, 2021, roads trip in Canada are permitted for all vaccinated travellers! )

 Your quarantine plan :